 Microsoft .NET 4.0 Framework

-Microsoft Internet Explorer 6.0 SP1 or later
+Microsoft Internet Explorer 6.0

 Adobe Reader 7.0 or equivalent software for viewing portable document format (PDF) filesIf TekExpress is installed on a Tektronix oscilloscope, TekExpress uses a virtual GPIB port to communicate with oscilloscope applications.
 If external GPIB communication devices such as USB-GPIB HS or equivalent are used for instrument connectivity make sure that the Talker Listener utility is enabled in the DPO/DSA/MSO oscilloscope GPIB menu.
 For ease of use, connect to an external (secondary) monitor.

 Transmitter test specification

-- C-PHY base specification
+- C-PHY specification

 - Revision 1.0